-Yield Sign vs Yellow Light
+The Difference Between Yield Sign & Yellow Light

 A yield sign is often compared to a yellow traffic light, but that is actually an inaccurate comparison.
 The yellow traffic light indicates that the light is about to turn red, and so approaching vehicles either need to stop completely, or quickly proceed through the intersection.
-Even a flashing yellow light generally means that the oncoming traffic has the right of way, and it is the opposing traffic that needs to yield the right of way.
+Even a flashing yellow light generally means that the oncoming traffic has the right-of-way, and it is the opposing traffic that needs to yield the right-of-way.

 Appearance of a Yield Sign

 In the United States, a yield sign will always be a triangle, with one point facing down.
 The triangle will have a red outline around the outside, and a white center.
 In many cases, the word YIELD will be written in black against the white background.
-This design has changed over the years, with yellow yield signs being the standard up until the 1970s.
+This design has changed over the years, with yellow yield signs being the highway standard up until the 1970s.

 Yield Signs in Work Facilities

 In many workplaces there will also be yield signs to let people know that they need to watch out for potential dangers.
 These signs are typically intended to provide instructions to the drivers of high-lows, forklifts, and other equipment.
 In many cases, these vehicles will be traveling in areas where pedestrians are crossing, and it is best to have the vehicles yield the right-of-way.
 This can help ensure both parties are safe.

 Drivers are required by state law to obey all traffic control devices, including yield signs.
 Negligence to yield the right-of-way as required by a yield sign can result in a number of expenses, not to mention damages and life-threatening accidents.

 - What do black and white traffic signs mean?

 - What are different road or traffic control safety signs?